 It’s necessary to take into account a range of factors such as operating income and net losses when determining a company’s profitability.
 However, based on several indices, Shopify can be regarded as a profitable company.

-- The fourth quarter of 2022 alone resulted in $798.5 million in gross profit, representing a rise of 15% on the same period in the previous year (Source: Shopify.)
+• In the fourth quarter of 2023, gross profit was $1.1 billion, representing a rise of 33% on the same period in the previous year (Source: Shopify.)

 What is Shopify’s current revenue?

-- Gross Merchandise Volume (GMV) is the total dollar value of orders facilitated on the Shopify platform, and for the fourth quarter of 2022, GMV was $61 billion — an increase of $6.9 billion on the previous year.
-GMV for 2022 as a whole saw a 12% increase on the previous year to $197.2 2 billion.
+• Gross Merchandise Volume (GMV) is the total dollar value of orders facilitated on the Shopify platform, and for the fourth quarter of 2023, GMV was $75.1 billion — an increase of $14.2 billion on the previous year.
 (Source: Shopify.)

-- Revenue from Shopify plan subscriptions for the fourth quarter of 2022 was $400.3 million, representing a 14% increase year over year.
+• Revenue from Shopify plan subscriptions for the fourth quarter of 2023 was $252 million, representing an 31% increase year over year.
 (Source: Shopify.)

-- Shopify revenue from its ‘merchant solutions’ income stream (Shopify Payments, Shopify Capital, Shopify Markets) for Q4 2022 was $1.3 billion (a 30% increase year over year since 2021).
+• Shopify revenue from its ‘merchant solutions’ income stream (Shopify Payments, Shopify Capital, Shopify Markets) for 2023 was $5.2 billion (a 27% increase year over year since 2022).
 (Source: Shopify.)

 Source for the above figures: Shopify.